Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Storing Your Starter

 Most people don’t realize that your feeding schedule is directly related to your baking preferences.
-If you only bake a few times a month, store your starter in the fridge and feed it once a week.
+If you only bake a few times a month, store your starter in the refrigerator and feed it once a week.
 If you bake often, store it at room temperature and feed it once a day.

 Sourdough bread dough in a stainless steel bowl